robertsweetman/module_4/mdbook/src/2_stakeholder_engagement.md

 ### Database Options

-Taking the characteristics of the data into account means we can rule out certain database types.
+By taking the characteristics of the data into account we can rule out certain database types.

-It's not streaming, unstructured data so no-sql/schema less data types aren't really valuable here.
-While you could consider each tender record to be a "document" there really isn't the update frequency, scalability issues or fault tolerance requirements for less than 3000 records.
+It's not streaming, unstructured data so no-sql data types aren't really valuable here.
+While you could consider each tender record to be a "document" there really isn't the update frequency, scalability issues or fault tolerance requirements because we're dealing with less than 3000 records.

 We can use a traditional SQL scheme approach because the structure of the data is well understood, it doesn't change often and we can use traditional backup methods rather than having to worry about scaling or data-replication.